Zoranan/CPP_Grep/README.md

 - Automated testing should be created as well
 - Multiline and Singleline modes need to be implemented and tested
 - Case insensitive mode needs to be fixed for CharRange
+- Add some optimization to the parser to avoid generating a regex that double checks chars